panos-kosmidis/protos/test/readme.md

 # Test Suites

-The tests are divided into three categories:
+The Test Suites are divided into three categories:

 - **unit**: Framework & Application unit tests.
-- **special**: Unit tests for Drivers & Storages.
+- **special**: Unit tests for Database Drivers & Storages.
-- **integration**: Integration tests for applications.
+- **integration**: Integration tests for Applications.

-The _Special Tests_ require initial database configurations in order to run, since client connections are needed to perform the tests.
+The _Special Tests_ require initial database configurations in to run.
+You need to run the Test Configuration tool to provide the configuration for the Database backends supported by the Framework Drivers & Storages.

 To run the Test Configuration tool: